-- Conduct workplace-specific evaluations using the Appendix A: Identification of COVID-19 Hazards form.
-We have met and exceeded the level of specificity in Appendix A. Please see the following pages of this attached CSP for detailed plans evaluating and providing for the mitigation of Covid-19 risk in our schools: - CAL/OSHA COVID-19 PREVENTION PROGRAM - Safe Environment - Appendix B: Facility Adjustments - Appendix C: Protocol Signage - Evaluate employees' potential workplace exposures to all persons at, or who may enter, our workplace.
-Please see General Protocols of the attached CSP plan for steps evaluating and mitigating employees' potential workplace exposures. - Review applicable orders and general and industry-specific guidance from the State of California, Cal/OSHA, and the local health department related to COVID-19 hazards and prevention.
-Please see Appendix D: Agency Updates for links to pertinent documents on which we have based our protocols. - Evaluate existing COVID-19 prevention controls in our workplace and the need for different or additional controls.
-This plan is now in its ninth iteration since July; as such, we have updated it approximately every four weeks. - Conduct periodic inspections using the Appendix B: COVID-19 Inspections form as needed to identify unhealthy conditions, work practices, and work procedures related to COVID-19 and to ensure compliance with our COVID-19 policies and procedures.
+- Appendix B: Facility Adjustments - Appendix C: Protocol Signage - Evaluate employees' potential workplace exposures to all persons at, or who may enter, our workplace.
+Please see General Protocols of the attached CSP plan for steps evaluating and mitigating employees' potential workplace exposures. - Review applicable orders and general and industry-specic guidance from the State of California, Cal/OSHA, and the local health department related to COVID-19 hazards and prevention.
+Please see Appendix D: Agency Updates for links to pertinent documents on which we have based our protocols. - Evaluate existing COVID-19 prevention controls in our workplace and the need for dierent or additional controls.
+This plan is now in its ninth iteration since July; as such, we have updated it approximately every four weeks. • Conduct periodic inspections using the Appendix B: COVID-19 Inspections form as needed to identify unhealthy conditions, work practices, and work procedures related to COVID-19 and to ensure compliance with our COVID-19 policies and procedures.
 Please see our portal website, www.scd.org/2021schools, for a Covid-19 Safety Plan for each county and school of the Diocese of Sacramento.